RFLOMICS/RFLOMICS/README.md

 Python binaries are installed.
 You can have multiple python version installed at once.
 You have to make sure the one used by R is this correct one.

+2. Install a python environment (conda, miniconda, anaconda, ...)
-2. Install pip command (if not already done).
+3. Install pip command (if not already done).
 For windows users, you can use [this guide](https://phoenixnap.com/kb/install-pip-windows).
-3. Install mofapy 2: in a shell terminal, run `pip install mofapy2`.
+4. Install mofapy 2: in a shell terminal, run `pip install mofapy2`.

+You can check your configuration using `reticulate::py_config()` and `reticulate::py_list_packages()` in R.
+Your Python binary path and mofapy2 (not mofapy!) path should appear after step 5.
+If it's not the case, something went wrong.
+If your python environment and mofapy2 package are correctly listed, ignore step 5 and skip to step 6.

-4. Set the value of the RETICULATE_PYTHON environment variable to a Python binary and restart your session:
+5. Set the value of the RETICULATE_PYTHON environment variable to a Python binary and restart your session:
 * either manually indicate it in your .Rprofile (hidden file)
 * or use the following command in a terminal, in the .Rprofile folder: